 No new COVID-19 cases in Tiruppur

-Tiruppur district did not report any fresh COVID-19 cases on Monday.
-The overall toll remained as 1,052 as no new deaths were reported by the Health Department.
-The district had two active cases.
+Tiruppur district did not report any fresh COVID-19 cases on Thursday.
+The overall toll remained as 1,052 as no new deaths were reported by the Health Department and the district had only one active case.

 - Comments will be moderated by The Hindu editorial team.